In July 2024, Google hit pause on its plan to kill third-party cookies in Chrome.

 People talk about GDPR “compliance”, for example, as if it’s not a whole-company initiative and is just something to do with their analytics.
 First-party data should be something your entire business should run on and not just something only your marketing team cares about.

 You first need a solid strategy to collect first-party data effectively.
-Here are five steps to build one.
+Here are four steps to build one.

 Identify how you want to use your first-party data.
 Are you aiming for increased sales or seeking to boost customer loyalty?